moov-io/ach/docs/balanced-offset.md

 ---
 layout: page
-title: Balanced Offset
+title: Balanced offset
 hide_hero: true
 show_sidebar: false
 menubar: docs-menu
 ---

-# Balanced Offsets
+# Balanced offsets

 ACH files can have "offset records" which are [EntryDetail](https://godoc.org/github.com/moov-io/ach#EntryDetail) records that balance a file's debits and credits.
 This means if there are debits, there is a credit offset matching the sum of the debits.
 If there are credits, there is a debit offset matching the sum of the credits.
 They are mutually exclusive.